 - View the entitlements in their ABEV

-- Download software, generate licence files, perform Add-Ons/Upgrades BUT NOT a Swap since this can only be done by the hardware support provider
+- Download software, generate licence files, perform Add-Ons/Upgrades and carry out a Swap

 - Download content for appliances

 The ‘ShipTo’ , ‘Bill To’ contacts do not get any access to the appliance i.e. they do not see the asset in their ABEV.

 The Reseller contacts will not see the asset in their ABEV if it has hardware support from a Secure One Support Partner (SOSP)

 The permissions are the same for Japanese customers with Secure One Partner Support – this contrasts with the permissions for Japanese customers with direct support as detailed in the previous section.

 Looking at scenario at the start of the document, Acme Inc have purchased a Proxy SG appliance (serial #1) via the reseller Skynet Inc together with software support provided by Proton Corp and hardware support provided by Neutron Inc